 3. Assemble the seat of the chair.

 4. Attach the seat to the back of the chair.

 7. Once the glue is completely cooled and dried, paint you mini Adirondack chairs in a colour of your choice.

 These little chairs are one of our favourite little DIYs on the blog.
 Not only is it perfect for our little beachy air plant mini garden, but the blue and yellow one together look adorable on our rustic DIY driftwood shelf.
+They might also make a fun addition to our beach-themed centerpiece idea.
 The hardest part is keeping them away from the kids who constantly want to play with them!

 Thank you so much for stopping by.
 Let us know if you have any questions in making the chairs and/or fairy garden.
 We’d love to see a picture if you make one: be sure to tag us @sustainmycrafthabit on Instagram, Twitter and Facebook!

 Next we need to figure out how to make the full-sized Adirondack chairs!